unitedastronomer/miscellaneous-hackintosh-guides/Atheros_Wifi_Monterey_and_newer/README.md

 #

-- Once the changes have been applied, reboot, reset your NVRAM and then OpenCore Legacy Patcher should now show the option to apply root patches.

-#### For AR9565, import the set of patches `ar9565.plist` from this repo under `Kernel -> Patches` of your config.plist
+#### For AR9565, import the set of patches ar9565.plist from this repo under Kernel -> Patches of your config.plist
 * Patches are based on ATH9Fixup source code.
-Even `Kernel` -> `Patch` is meant to be used for kexts that resides in S/L/E, these set of patches will just works with the injected `AirportAtheros40`.
+These patches will work with the injected **AirportAtheros40**.

+Once the changes have been applied, reboot, reset your NVRAM, and OpenCore Legacy Patcher should now show the option to apply root patches.

 # Supplemental Guide: Assigning an ACPI Name

-This section addresses a specific scenario where the guide may not work as expected.
-It applies if, after following the steps above, OpenCore Legacy Patcher (OCLP) still doesn't show **"Legacy Wireless"** for your Atheros WiFi card.
+If OCLP still doesn't show "**Legacy Wireless**", your WiFi card may be hidden under a PCI bridge or not enumerated in ACPI at all.
+To solve this, assign a name to the card in ACPI using an SSDT.

 ### Issue Overview